Sustainable Future Hub

 Sustainable Future Hub’s student network

-In our newly launched network of students, we act together on the sustainability challenges through competitive intelligence/strategic intelligence, reversed mentoring and cases from companies and organizations.
-The network consists of 15 students at different levels with different academic backgrounds, from Lund University School of Economics and Management and other parts of Lund University.
-New admission takes place in the fall of 2020, if you are interested feel free to contact Martina!
+In our network of students, we act together on the sustainability challenges through competitive intelligence/strategic intelligence, reversed mentorship and cases from companies and organizations.
+The network consists of around 30 students at different levels with different academic backgrounds, from Lund University School of Economics and Management and other areas of Lund University.

 Other sustainability initiatives at Lund University